-Courtside Group, Inc. ("we," "us," "our", the "Company" or "PodcastOne") is a Delaware corporation headquartered in Beverly Hills, California and is doing business as PodcastOne.
-The Company is a leading podcast platform and publisher that makes its content available to audiences via all podcasting distribution platforms, including its website ([www.podcastone.com](http://www.podcastone.com)), its PodcastOne app, Apple Podcasts, Spotify, Amazon Music and more.
+PodcastOne, Inc. ("we," "us," "our", the "Company" or "PodcastOne"), formerly known as Courtside Group, Inc., is a Delaware corporation headquartered in Beverly Hills, California.
+The Company is a leading podcast platform and publisher that makes its content available to audiences via all podcasting distribution platforms, including its website (www.podcastone.com), its PodcastOne app, Apple Podcasts, Spotify, Amazon Music and more.

-The Company was incorporated in the State of Delaware on February 25, 2014, and is a wholly owned subsidiary of LiveOne, Inc. ("LiveOne") On July 1, 2020, LiveOne through its wholly owned subsidiary, LiveXLive PodcastOne, Inc., acquired the Company.
+The Company was incorporated in the State of Delaware on February 25, 2014, and is a majority owned subsidiary of LiveOne, Inc. ("LiveOne"), a Nasdaq listed company.
+On July 1, 2020, LiveOne through its wholly owned subsidiary, LiveXLive PodcastOne, Inc., acquired the Company.
 Acquisitions are included in the Company's financial statements from the date of the acquisition.
 The Company uses purchase accounting for its acquisitions, which results in all assets and liabilities of acquired businesses being recorded at their estimated fair values on the acquisition dates.
 In connection with the acquisition, the accounts of the Company were adjusted using the push down basis of accounting to recognize the allocation of the net assets acquired which was determined to be \$16.1 million.
 In accordance with the push down basis of accounting, the Company's net assets were adjusted to their fair values as of the date of the acquisition based upon an independent appraisal.
 The Company has two wholly owned subsidiaries, Courtside, LLC, a Delaware limited liability company, and PodcastOne Sales, LLC, a California limited liability company.